BioMediaLab/synapse/README.md

 # Synapse

-This is the main Synapse monoreop.
+This is the main Synapse monorepo.
 It uses yarn workspaces and contains a web workspace and an api workspace.

 # Configuration
 Make sure yarn is installed